gvwilson/thirdbit/src/fiction/makers-return/index.md

 "That's nice,"
 she replied coldly.

-The tiger flicked one of his ears.
+The tiger flicked one of his ears but plowed on.
-"I've never blamed you for him being injured, I mean.
+"I've never blamed you for his injury.
-I've had this tech for almost twenty years now, and I still don't understand half of what it does.
+I've had this tech for almost twenty years now, and I still don't understand how it works.
-That's why the world needs us—someone's got to keep everyone safe.
+That's why the world needs people like us—to keep them safe.
 And that's why we need to go look through his house.
 Those bits and pieces he liked to fiddle with—well, you wouldn't want anyone else to get hurt, would you?"

-Before Sindy could answer,
+"No," she admitted sullenly.

+Special Blazes nodded.
+"I didn't think so.
+That's why I'd like you to think about joining us.
+Not right away,"
+he added as Sindy's eyes widened.
+"But the Specials could use someone like you, and it would be a shame for you to waste your talent on something small."

-the crocodile hissed,
+Sindy was still trying to make sense of she had just heard when the crocodile hissed,
 "Visitors, boss."

 "I hear them,"